-To get your location across, you definitely need some fancy maps and what better place to put them than the Hero Area.
+To get your location across, you need some fancy maps, and what better place to put them than the Hero Area.
 Rosa has you covered here too.

 If you choose the “Map Header” Page Template from the Page Attributes section (screenshot), a new “Map Coordinates & Display Options” section will appear from where you can add your locations. (screenshot).
 You can read more about adding a location map in this article.

-You can have unlimited page sections, each with an image, slideshow, map header, and with our without content.
+You can have unlimited page sections, each with an image, slideshow, map header, with or without content.
 Just add as many pages as you want as child pages to a top-level parent page.

 This is it.
 Quite simple right?
 We hope you enjoy this witty logic we have envisioned to help you create beautifully animated pages in no time.